the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/labs/lab3_riddle_client/_index.md

 4) else if the response was incorrect, tell the user
 ```

-{{< code-action "Translate the pseudocode into Python code to implement the guess riddle functionality into the client." >}}
+{{< code-action "Translate the pseudocode into Python code to implement the new riddle functionality into the client." >}}

 **The client interaction should look something like this:**
 ```shell